ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 __Note:__ The __OrderResponse__ message marks the __orderId__ and __error__ properties as `optional`.
 This is because there won't be an error if everything works as it should.
 But it also won't have an order id if it wasn't possible to place the order.

-Now, because you renamed the service from __Greeter__ to __Orders__, the service implementation that was created during project creation, is no longer valid.
-ANd if you try to compile the project, it will actually fail, complaining about not finding the __Greeter__ namespace etc. So, go ahead and delete the __Services/GreetingService.cs__ file.
+Now, because you renamed the service from __Greeter__ to __Orders__, the service implementation that was created during project creation is no longer valid.
+And if you try to compile the project, it will actually fail, complaining about not finding the __Greeter__ namespace etc. So, go ahead and delete the __Services/GreetingService.cs__ file.

-You also need to open the __Program.cs__ file and remove the libe that maps the `GreeterService` as a Grpc Service.
+You also need to open the __Program.cs__ file and remove the line that maps the `GreeterService` as a Grpc Service.

 Then create a new class in the __Services__ directory called __OrdersService__.